cysouw/diathesis/text/c06_prepositions.md

 **Further Examples**

-- Ich dirigiere das Orchester.
+- Ich dirigiere das Orchester. \
   Ich dirigiere den Wagen zum Bahnhof
-- Der Bauer hat den Pflug gezogen.
+- Der Bauer hat den Pflug gezogen. \
   Ich habe den Faden durch das Nadelöhr gezogen.
-- Ich jage den Hund.
+- Ich jage den Hund. \
   Ich jage den Hund aus dem Zimmer.
-- Ich hetze den Hund.
+- Ich hetze den Hund. \
   Ich hetze den Hund auf dich.
-- Ich grabe ein Loch.
+- Ich grabe ein Loch. \
   Die Skifahrer gruben Spuren in den Schnee.
-- Ich schneide meine Nägel.
+- Ich schneide meine Nägel. \
   Ich schneide den Apfel in Stücke.
-- der Kutscher peitschte das Pferd.
+- Der Kutscher peitschte das Pferd. \
   Ein Tornado peitscht Tausende von Haien aus dem Meer.

 ### --- [ Ø > PBJ ] --- *Ergänzende Wirkung* {.unnumbered}

 ### [ NA– | NAP ] Performative result {#sec:prepositions-performative-result}

-A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative [@next a].
-As an alternative structure, these verbs also allow a construction with an accusative and a prepositional phrase [@next b].
+A slightly different variant of a resultative constructions is found with various performative verbs that take a regular accusative, like *machen* 'to make/create' [@next a].
+As an alternative structure, these verbs also allow for a construction with an accusative and a prepositional phrase [@next b].
 Note that the prepositional phrase cannot be left out in these constructions.
 The meaning of such constructions is parallel to the previous resultatives in that the performative verb causes the result.
 Such constructions were named quite aptly "Ergänzende Wirkung" all the way back in the influential educational grammatical work of Karl Ferdinand Becker [-@becker1833: 81] almost 200 years ago.

 ::: ex
 a.
 Er macht die Aufgaben.